 Excellent parrilla also serving pastas and delicious fried empanadas in an old house with a tragic love story.

 18th century home of writer and soldier Esteban de Luca.

 Historic indoor market offering everything from antiques to great coffee.

-Gallery on land originally owned by Argentine patriot Domingo French.
+Visit the shops on this historic site originally owned by Argentine patriot Domingo French.

 Old neighbourhood square hosting an antiques fair every Sunday.

 18th century retirement home for the clergy that later served as a prison.